 Information for parents, guardians and family members

-There may be occasions when you are concerned or wish to find out what support is available with the University and Leeds.
+There may be occasions when you are concerned about a student or wish to find out what support is available.
+Our staff can advise you on relevant support services within the University and externally.

-These codes and University protocol prevent us from providing any information about a students participation in counselling and wellbeing support without their express permission.
-This also means we can't tell you whether a student has attended counselling, or whether we have seen or heard from them, even if they have told you themselves that they are accessing the service.
+These codes and University protocol prevent us from providing any information about a student’s participation in counselling and wellbeing support without their express permission.
+We therefore cannot disclose whether a student has attended appointments, or whether we have seen or heard from them, even if they have told you themselves that they are accessing the service.

 Any information shared with us by a parent/guardian or family member will be discussed with the student if they are a client of the service.